elastic/go-licence-detector/README.md

 Go Licence Detector
 ===================

-Parses the output of `go list -m -json all` to produce a notice file and a dependency listing.
+This is a tool designed to generate licence notices and dependency listings for Go projects at Elastic.
+It parses the output of `go list -m -json all` to produce its output.

 ## Usage